 In Canada, the International Day of Women and Girls in Science is typically celebrated by hosting various events, workshops, and conferences, focusing on the importance of gender diversity in science.
 Schools, universities, research institutions, and government agencies come together to inspire future generations of women scientists and celebrate the achievements of women in science across Canada.
 The private sector also plays a critical role, where organizations hold inclusive events, and feature women and girls who have been trailblazers in the scientific field.
 The observance is held annually on 11th February, with the intention to foster substantial growth in the representation of women and girls in science, both in Canada and worldwide.

-Facts about Women and Girls in Science
+Top 10 Facts for 2026 International Day of Women and Girls in Science in Canada

 In the News and Trending in Canada for International Day of Women and Girls in Science